csnayak/cc-documentation/resourcetype/aws.app-elb.md

 <!-- It also supports finding resources on public or private subnets
-via route table introspection to determine if the subnet is associated to an internet gateway. -->
+via route table introspection to determine if the subnet is associated to an internet gateway or a nat gateway. -->

 ```yaml
 policies: